 Myth #3: It’s Impossible to Overhydrate

 On the contrary, it’s very possible to drink too much water and even die as a result.
-Individuals with a weak cardiovascular system or kidneys can experience congestive heart failure or a pulmonary edema if they’re too hydrated.
+Individuals with a weak cardiovascular system or kidneys can experience congestive heart failure or pulmonary edema if they’re too hydrated.
 Even those with otherwise normal bodies can incur what's known as hyponatremia, or a severely decreased concentration of sodium in the body.

 Novice runners and those getting back into exercise after a lengthy sedentary period may feel the need to drink tons of water but there is such a thing as too much.
 Our hydration powder also serves as an electrolyte replacement drink that ensures your body isn’t losing sodium, potassium, and other elements essential to your survival.